j4orz/picograd/REFERENCE.md

 p(X_1=x_1, \ldots, X_n=x_n; \boldsymbol{\theta}) = \prod_{i=1}^{n} p(\mathbf{x}_{i}|\mathbf{x}_{<i})
 $$

-is the n-dimensional joint probability distribution expressed with conditionals via chain rule.
+is the n-dimensional joint probability distribution expressed with conditionals via factorization of the chain rule.
 Using this model results in exponential blow up because of the high dimensionality of the conditioned event.
-For instance, if $|\Omega|=100$, then capturing the distribution of a sequence with context length 100 requires modelling $100^{100}$ possible combinations, which is already higher than the number of atoms in the observable universe.
+For instance, if $|\Omega|=1e5$, then capturing the distribution of a sequence with context length 100 requires modelling $(1e5)^{100}$ possible combinations, which is already higher than the number of atoms in the observable universe.
+These high dimensional distributions fall under the regime of unsupervised learning, since it's intractable to provide an exponential amount of ground truth labels.

+We can represent a joint distribution as a probabilistic graphical model which is encoded as a DAG $G=\{V, E\}$ where vertices represent random variables, and edges represent conditional distributions — this is called a bayesian network.
+Since the graph is encoding a high dimensional joint distribution, each vertex is a graph itself (called a probability table) in order to capture all conditional dependencies.
+These probability tables grow exponentially because of the curse of dimensionality:

+The next four sections will cover advances in network architecture to fight against this curse of dimensionality.

+1. Sparsification of conditionals
+2. Parameterization conditionals
+3. Parameter sharing + individualization
+4. Infinite context window

+### Four network advances contra curse of dimensionality
+*1. Sparsify conditionals with bayesian network*

+The first idea to turn high dimensional joint distribution modelling tractable is to *sparsify* the condtionals.

+The two primary methods used to  adress this issue are:

-1. Sparsify conditionals with bayesian network: The first idea is to turn high dimensional joint distribution modelling tractable is to *sparsify* the condtionals.
-Instead of conditioning on all the previous events (tokens), bayesian networks condition on a select few.
-This is effectively adding causal assumptions as an inductive bias since the model does not need to learn those causal relations.
+1. sparsification of conditionals: instead of conditioning on all the previous events (tokens), bayesian networks condition on a select few — namely, a few parents.
+This effectively adds causal assumptions as an inductive bias since the model does not need to learn those causal relations which can be great if the assumptions hold.
+However, with respect to large corpora such as wikipedia, common crawl, etc, these assumptions do not hold and end up limiting expressivity.

+$$
+p(X_1=x_1, \ldots, X_n=x_n; \boldsymbol{\theta}) = \prod_{i=1}^{n} p(\mathbf{x}_{i}|\mathbf{x}_{parents(i)})
+$$
+2. approximation of joint distribution
+ The probabilistic graphical model can be simulated with a neural network, as shown in [(Bengio, Bengio 1999)](https://papers.nips.cc/paper_files/paper/1999/file/e6384711491713d29bc63fc5eeb5ba4f-Paper.pdf).

-2. Parameterize conditionals with neural network: wavenet (oord et al. 2016)
+*2. Parameterize conditionals with neural networks*

+connections maximized. but no exp blow up because we use parameters in R^d to represent conditionals. no exp blow up with discrete table counting.

-bayesian network with connections maximized. ffn which satisfies chain rule. expressive, but not enough parameter sharing for efficient training.
+bayesian network with connections maximized. fnn which satisfies chain rule. expressive, but not enough parameter sharing for efficient training.
+References: [(Germain et al 2015)](https://arxiv.org/abs/1502.03509)

-3. Causal masked neural networks: still parameterizing conditionals but now gpt2 (raford et al. 2018, 2019, 2020)
+*3. Causal masks with neural networks*

+still parameterizing conditionals but now.
+References: [(Oord et al. 2016)](https://arxiv.org/abs/1609.03499), [(Vaswani et. al 2017)](https://arxiv.org/abs/1706.03762), [(Radford et al. 2018)](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf), [(Radford et al. 2019)](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), [(Radford et al. 2020)](https://arxiv.org/abs/2005.14165)
 - parameter sharing across conditionals
 - add coordinate coding to individualize conditionals

 any buts?  finite context window?

-4. Infinite look back with recurrent neural networks:
+*4. Infinite look back**

 rnn (mikolov et al. 2010)